alex-gutev/tridash/README.md

 Binary Distribution
 -------------------

-_These instructions are for distributions containing a prebuilt binary_
+_These instructions are only for distributions containing a prebuilt binary_

 Run the `install.sh` script.
 This will install the Tridash compiler and related files to the `/usr/local` prefix.
 If this requires root